Lalita Sahasranama: Composition

 Lalita Sahasranama is said to have been composed by the eight Vaagdevis (Vasini, Kameshvari, Aruna, Vimala, Jayani, Modini, Sarveshvari, and Kaulini) upon the command of the goddess Lalita herself.
 The text says that "One can worship Lalita only if she wishes us to do so."
 This stotra occurs in the Brahmanda Purana (history of the universe) in the chapter of discussion between Hayagriva and Sage Agasthya in Kanchipuram.
 Hayagriva is an incarnation of Vishnu with the head of a horse and is held to be the storehouse of knowledge.
 Agasthya is one of the sages of yore and one of the stars of the constellation Saptarishi.
 At the request of Agasthya, Hayagriva is said to have taught him the thousand holiest names of Lalita.
 The temple at Thirumeyachur, near Kumbakonam, is said to be where Agastya was initiated into this sahasranama.
 An alternative origin is that the Upanishad Bramham Mutt at Kanchipuram is where this initiation happened.

 Structure

 The verses (śloka) are organized in such a way that Devi is described from head to feet (keśādhipadam).
 There are basically five works (pañcakṛtya).
-They are creation (sṛṣṭi), protection (sthiti), destruction (saṁhāra), hiding (tirudhana) and blessing (anugrāha).
+They are creation (sṛṣṭi), protection (sthiti), destruction (saṁhāra), hiding (tirōdhāna), and blessing (anugrāha).
 Devi herself has been described as "pañcakṛtya-parāyaṇa" in the verse, and her five tasks are described as follows: